Vonage/vonage-python-sdk/jwt/README.md

 This package (`vonage-jwt`) provides functionality to generate a JWT in Python code.

 It is used by the [Vonage Python SDK](https://github.com/Vonage/vonage-python-sdk), specifically by the `vonage-http-client` package, to generate JWTs for authentication.
-Thus, it doesn't require manual installation or configuration unless you're using this package independently of a SDK.
+Thus, it doesn't require manual installation or configuration unless you're using this package independently of an SDK.

-For full API documentation, refer to the [Vonage Developer documentation](https://developer.vonage.com).
+For full API documentation, refer to the [Vonage developer documentation](https://developer.vonage.com).

 - [Installation](#installation)
 - [Generating JWTs](#generating-jwts)